Mihály Horányi

 Erik Gustafson

-Erik was an undergraduate student in Physics and Mechanical Engineering and worked with Sascha Kempf on designing and machining the SUDA prototype.
+Erik Gustafson was an undergraduate student in Physics and Mechanical Engineering and worked with Sascha Kempf on designing and machining the SUDA prototype.
+Erik is the founder of Hairspring Watches.

 Liam Hoffmeister

-Liam completed his bachelor's degrees in Math, Physics, and Computer Science in May of 2020 and will be taking a job at Raytheon.
+Liam Hoffmeister completed his bachelor's degrees in Math, Physics, and Computer Science in May of 2020.
 He worked with Tobin Munsat on development of an improved FPGA for the accelerator's particle selection unit.
+He is currently a Phd student and graduate research assistant at Yale University.

 Calvin Howes